-The Head-to-Head (H2H) format in Fantasy football leads to the need for consistency.
+The Head-to-Head (H2H) format in US fantasy sport such as Fantasy football leads to the need for consistency.
 If you have been playing Fantasy football for any length of time, you know how frustrating it can be to win by 30 points one week and then lose by two points the next.
 How many times have you been one of the highest scoring teams in the league, but you missed the playoffs by one or two games.

 Many will call it “bad luck” and that’s partially true.
 Injuries to key players, bad weather, etc. are situations that affect our fantasy teams, but are uncontrollable.
 However, there is one aspect of fantasy football that you can control.
 The consistency of your team!
 If you’re scratching your head and asking, “How can you control consistency”, you’re not alone.
 The topic and its application are still fairly unfamiliar to Fantasy football world.